 The Company KORADO, a.s. with the registered office at Česká Třebová, Bří Hubálků 869 prepares the consolidated financial statements of the largest group of entities of which the Company forms a part as a parent.

-The general meeting of shareholders approved the financial statements for 2020 and decided about the allocation of profit earned in 2020 of CZK 52,241 thousand on 9 August 2021.
-It was decided to transferred profit of CZK 52,241 thousand to retained earnings.
+On 6 June 2022, the general meeting of shareholders approved

+Up to the date of preparation of these financial statements, the Company has not proposed distribution of the profit earned in 2022.